TLDR: No time to read? Listen to this blog instead!

 1. Empty Your Furniture Drawers

-Ever try to move something heavy that’s already filled with things?
+Ever try to move something full that’s heavy even by itself?

 Yeah, calling it ‘heavy’ is an understatement.